Skewwl/reading-notes/class-04.md

 ## Learn JS
 ### Functions – Reusable Blocks of Code

--Describe the difference between a function declaration and a function invocation.
+- Describe the difference between a function declaration and a function invocation.

+A function declaration is the creation of a function.
+Example: function myfunction(){};.
+Function invokation is the use or calling of the function.
+Example: myfunction();.

--What is the difference between a parameter and an argument?
+- What is the difference between a parameter and an argument?

+Functions require parameters to be specified when you are invoking them (inside the function parentheses).
+Arguments are the data you pass into the method's parameters.

 ## Miscellaneous
 ### 6 Reasons for Pair Programming

-Pick 2 benefits to pair programming and reflect on how these benefits could help you on your coding journey.
+- Pick 2 benefits to pair programming and reflect on how these benefits could help you on your coding journey.

+I see how pair programming could be a good skill to prep me for my future job interview.
+Talking about code with another developer on both the side of the driver and the navigator have clear advantages.
+I also like how it would give me the opportunity to learn how other devs think when they go about their coding and I could also pick up some neat and handy tricks I am sure.